GEORGE THE BOOZER

 "I told you, I couldn't sleep."

 "Well, you'll get a chance now 'cause I'm going to bed.
 There's nothing more to say.
-You live your life and let me live mind.
+You live your life and let me live mine.
 Good night, see you in the morning."

 I look like my father and I drink beer like he does so I guess that I remind her of things that she'd sooner forget.
 I thought that things would be different if I came home for a holiday but It looks like I was wrong.
 So all I could do now was to continue to be myself and see what happens.